Meet the New

 Meet the Policy Entrepreneurs

-kier blake is a second-generation Jamaican organizer who is dedicated to disrupting the status quo in climate education.
-At Next100, kier will work to expand access to interdisciplinary, justice-centered climate education in New York’s K–12 schools. kier’s approach is informed by the lack of climate education they received learning in Los Angeles and while working in New York City schools, despite living in a community disproportionately impacted by climate change.
+kier blake is a second-generation Jamaican climate organizer and educator who is dedicated to disrupting the status quo in climate education.
+At Next100, kier is working to expand access to interdisciplinary, justice-centered climate education in New York’s K–12 schools and beyond. kier’s approach is informed by the lack of climate education they received learning in Los Angeles and while working in New York City schools, despite living in a community disproportionately impacted by climate change.

 Cheyanne is a fierce advocate for young people with child welfare involvement.
 At Next100, Cheyanne is developing innovative, sustainable solutions that address the root causes of housing instability among youth in, and transitioning out of, the foster care system.
 Her advocacy is fueled by her personal journey in foster care in New York, which has given her a profound understanding of the challenges and systemic barriers faced by youth in similar situations.